fernandosanchezjr/tasmotaminder/README.md

 * No additional system dependencies required once compiled
 * Simple YAML-based configuration
-* Low resource footprint: 8 MiB RAM usage on average.
+* Small footprint: 8 MiB RAM usage on average.
 CPU use negligible.
 Perfect for Raspberry Pis and other constrained devices.
 * Private: only needs access to your MQTT broker and nothing else
 * Convenient: can be run locally or in a docker container